-Please refer to the MSW Application on SUNO's website (www.suno.edu) for additional information and application materials.
+Information and application materials.
 Admission decisions for the MSW program are based on a review of past academic performance, relevant work and/or volunteer experiences, references, evaluations, a personal interest statement, a writing sample, and if needed, a personal interview.
 Preference is given to applicants who have received a BSW degree or completed a major in social work or the social sciences.
 The minimum criteria for admission to the MSW program are as follows: